Chapter 609 — Criminal Code

 Possession or Sale of Stolen or Counterfeit Check; Penalties

-It is a crime to possess, sell, or transfer stolen or counterfeit checks.
-Penalties range from misdemeanor to felony …
+It is a crime to sell, possess, receive, or transfer a check that is stolen or counterfeit when you know or have reason …

 609.529